digitranslab/jumpstart/docs/versioned_docs/version-2.10.0/setup/ecs.md

 title: AWS ECS
 ---

-# Deploying ToolJet on Amazon ECS
+# Deploying JumpStart on Amazon ECS

 :::info
-You should setup a PostgreSQL database manually to be used by ToolJet.
+You should setup a PostgreSQL database manually to be used by JumpStart.
 :::

-*If you have any questions feel free to join our [Slack Community](https://tooljet.com/slack) or send us an email at hello@tooljet.com.*
+*If you have any questions feel free to join our [Slack Community](https://jumpstart.com/slack) or send us an email at hello@jumpstart.com.*

-Follow the steps below to deploy ToolJet on a ECS cluster.
+Follow the steps below to deploy JumpStart on a ECS cluster.

 1. Setup a PostgreSQL database
-    ToolJet uses a postgres database as the persistent storage for storing data related to users and apps.
+    JumpStart uses a postgres database as the persistent storage for storing data related to users and apps.

-2. Create a target group and an application load balancer to route traffic onto ToolJet containers.
+2. Create a target group and an application load balancer to route traffic onto JumpStart containers.
     You can [reference](https://docs.aws.amazon.com/AmazonECS/latest/userguide/create-application-load-balancer.html) AWS docs to set it up.
-Please note that ToolJet server exposes `/api/health`, which you can configure for health checks.
+Please note that JumpStart server exposes `/api/health`, which you can configure for health checks.

     :::note
     This setup follows the old AWS UI for ECS as some options are missing on the latest experience.
     :::

-3. Create task definition for deploying ToolJet app as a service on your preconfigured cluster.
+3. Create task definition for deploying JumpStart app as a service on your preconfigured cluster.

     1. Select Fargate as launch type compatibility.
         <img className="screenshot-full" src="/img/setup/ecs/launch-type-compatibility.png" alt="select launch type compatibility" />